 My husband and I went to see the movie, Greater, not really knowing what to expect.
 Greater was co-written by a local homeschool father, David Hunt, so I wanted to support the movie because of the homeschool connection.
 My husband, a University of Arkansas alum, was interested in seeing it for the football story.
 It ended up being one of the best movies we’ve ever seen!

-Greater is about Brandon Burlsworth, a walk-on to the the University of Arkansas Razorback football team, and the effect his faith had on others.
+Greater is about Brandon Burlsworth, a walk-on to the the University of Arkansas Razorback football team, and the effect his faith had on those around him.
 Early in the movie, when we first heard “I’ll Fly Away,” my husband and I looked excitedly at each other because we live in Powell, Missouri, the home of it’s writer, Albert E. Brumley.
 As the movie progressed, “I’ll Fly Away,” was woven through it in different forms, playing a prominent role.
-At the end of the movie I remained in my seat to watch the closing credits.
-I saw one giving credit for “I’ll Fly Away,” but then was surprised to see a second one, thanking Bob Brumley for singing.
+At the end of the movie, I lingered to watch the closing credits.
+I saw one giving credit for “I’ll Fly Away,” but was surprised to see a second one thanking Bob Brumley for singing.

-Since I recently wrote about Bob’s father, Albert, in “Memory Valley,” I knew that I wanted to write a follow-up about “I’ll Fly Away’s” role in Greater.
-I was so excited for Bob and his family, for his father’s song to be chosen for such a wonderful, inspiring movie!
+Since I recently wrote about Bob’s father, Albert, in “Memory Valley,” I wanted to write a follow-up about “I’ll Fly Away’s” role in Greater.
+I was so excited for Bob and his family, for his father’s song to be chosen for such an inspiring movie!
 Bob was gracious to grant me another interview.

 A New Experience